luapower/nw/nw.md

 but you must not return anything when the count is 2, or you'll never get a count of 3.

-__NOTE:__ The double-click time interval is the interval that the user has set in the OS and it is queried on every click.
+The double-click time interval is the interval that the user has set in the OS and it is queried on every click.

 #### `win/view:wheel(delta, x, y)` <br> `win/view:hwheel(delta, x, y)`